pahakia/knysa/README.md

 Clone the repo and write your own knysa script (say my.kns) and you can then run the script:
    $PATH_TO_KNYSA_DIR/knysa.sh my.kns [additional args to my.kns]

-Asynchronous function must be prefixed with 'knysa_' which informs knysa to suspend execution.
+Asynchronous-wait(async-wait) function must be prefixed with 'knysa_' which informs knysa to suspend execution.
-Such asynchronous function must resume the execution as follows:
+Such function must resume the execution as follows:
 1. outside browser (i.e. not in a knysa_evaluate function), do: kflow.resume(data);
    data will be assigned to ret in the following: